Lying press: History

 In 1942, Baldur von Schirach described the French journalist Geneviève Tabouis, who published reports on the expansion plans of National Socialism, as "the embodiment of this nifty lying press that was available to anyone who knew how to pay"; in the same context he claimed that "90 percent of all Paris newspapers" were under "Jewish influence" and that the newspaper editorial offices were staffed by "over 70 percent" Jews.

 The expression was also used in speeches at carnival events that were used to bolster the party.

 After the National Socialist Condor Legion bombed the city of Guernica during the Spanish Civil War and this led to appalled reactions in the world, General Franco's propaganda accused the "Jewish lying press" of disinformation, claiming that this was a press maneuver by the Bolsheviks; this happened in harmony with the Nazi propaganda.

 In 1948, Walter Hagemann analyzed how the Nazi press used the accusation of the "lying press" against the foreign press.
 He observed that readers should be made aware of how vigilant and reliable German journalism and politics are on this point.
 The rejection of the Allied "horror reports" as products of the "Jewish journal" was part of this Nazi strategy.

-Some Holocaust deniers fall back on this model of negating German war crimes through the accusation of the lying press.
+Some Holocaust deniers use the accusatory phrase to dismiss German war crimes.
 For example, the Remer dispatch in the 1990s alleged that criminal proceedings against the Holocaust denier Jürgen Graf to be the "pressure of the lying press" and Jewish actors.

 During the protests of 1968, left-wing students disparaged the liberal-conservative Axel Springer publishing house, notably its flagship daily Bild, as a "lying press".

 21st century usage

 Germany

 In late 2014, the term was re-popularised by the anti-Islam far-right political movement Pegida, in response to what its protesters felt was a scornful treatment by the mainstream media, as well as biased press reporting on the rising migrant influx and other immigration issues.
 It was chosen to be the "Un-word of the year" for 2014 by a panel of five linguists and journalists of the Gesellschaft für deutsche Sprache for "wholesale defamation" of the work of the media.
 President Joachim Gauck condemned the chanting of the slogan as "ahistorical nonsense", maintaining that in contrast to the Nazi and the GDR era the federal German press is not manipulative in character and "covers events mostly in a correct and balanced way".

 Alternative for Germany chair Frauke Petry accused the German media of "defamatory" coverage of her party at a party congress at Hanover, but said the party executive would use the term "lying press" sparingly, preferring the milder designation "Pinocchio press".
-Her fellow party member Björn Höcke criticized Lügenpresse as too sweeping a verdict for the journalistic profession, arguing instead for the alternative, phonetically very similar term 'Lückenpresse' ("gaps press"), which would describe more accurately reporting bias.
+Her fellow party member Björn Höcke criticized "Lügenpresse" as too sweeping a verdict for the journalistic profession, arguing instead for the alternative, phonetically very similar term Lückenpresse 'gaps press', which would describe more accurately reporting bias.